mhguo1/TRAPD/README.md

 - operator
 - pybedtools

-Also, if supplying a bed file in Step 1, BEDTools (http://bedtools.readthedocs.io/en/latest/) must also be loaded in the background.
+BEDTools (http://bedtools.readthedocs.io/en/latest/) must also be loaded in the environment.

 0) Pre-processing: